2025–26 Women's Hoofdklasse Hockey

-The 2025–26 Women's Hoofdklasse Hockey is the 45th season of the Women's Hoofdklasse Hockey, the top Dutch field hockey league.
-The season began on 13 September 2025 and will conclude in May 2026.
+The 2025–26 Women's Hoofdklasse Hockey was the 45th season of the Women's Hoofdklasse Hockey, the top Dutch field hockey league.
+The season began on 13 September 2025 and concluded in May 2026.

-Den Bosch are the defending champions.
+Amsterdam claimed its 22nd title, after defeating the defending champions Den Bosch by 4–3 in a shoot-out, after the final of the championship playoffs had ended in 4–4 on aggregate.

 Teams

 Twelve teams compete in the league – the top nine teams of the previous season, the winner of the 2024–25 Promotieklasse and the two winners of the 2024–25 relegation play-offs.
 Bloemendaal won the 2024–25 Promotieklasse and replaced Huizen.